hingejs/cli/README.md

 ### Is this just another framework?

 Technically it is not.
 The libraries used in development have little to no dependencies.
-Custom Elements allow you to build reusable components using plain JavaScript only.
+Custom Elements allow you to build reusable web components using plain JavaScript only.
 Long gone are the days of having to copy HTML/CSS/JS and manually insert them for one piece of functionality.
 This is now done in one file and used as a custom HTML tag, native to the browser.

 This generator sets you up so you have the following features available to you faster.

 - Build/Bundle process
+- Routing
+- Services
+- Web component suite
 - CSS/JS linting
 - Unit testing
 - Web dev server
 - HTML cached templates
-- i18n translations
+- i18n translation process
 - Templates generated for rapid development

 #### Wiki